newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 template to create your own.
 Or check the [config example](#config-example) section for a simpler config example.

-The following is a list of the required keys and a description for each.
+The following is a description of all the configuration options.

 ### Version